 You should follow the installation prompts like the installation procedure of any other software or.exe files.
 It is also important to note that Xampp utilizes the same port 80 and 443 as Skype and at times there is a conflict between the two.

 You can solve this conflict by editing the Skype ports or editing Xampp settings to use different ports instead of ports 80 and 443.
 When you create the new ports for Xampp your localhost address will have to change to include the ports.

 For example: if you have the new port as 80, your localhost address will be;

 http://localhost:80 or http://127.0.0.1:80

-If you want to run Xampp server without editing the ports on Skype or Xampp you can run one at a time.
-This means you can switch off Skype in order to run Apache sever.
+If you want to run the Xampp server without editing the ports on Skype or Xampp you can run one at a time.
+This means you can switch off Skype to run the Apache server.
 Detailed Installation of Xampp is beyond the scope of this tutorial.

 Installing WordPress on Xampp

 Step 1: Start, Test Xampp Server and Create Site Folder